Who Is Dental Holiday?

 4. Health Oversight Activities.
 We may disclose patient health information to a health oversight agency for activities necessary for the government to provide appropriate oversight of the health care system, certain government benefit programs, and compliance with certain civil rights laws.

 5. Lawsuits and Legal Actions.
-We may disclose patient health information in response to (i) a court or administrative order or (ii) a subpoena, discovery request, or other lawful process that is not ordered by a court if efforts have been made to notify the patient or to obtain an order protecting the information requested.
+We may disclose patient health information in response to (i) a court or administrative order or (ii) a subpoena, discovery request, or other lawful processes that are not ordered by a court if efforts have been made to notify the patient or to obtain an order protecting the information requested.

 6. Law Enforcement Purposes.
 We may disclose your health information to a law enforcement official for a law enforcement purposes, such as to identify or locate a suspect, material witness or missing person or to alert law enforcement of a crime.